What does the 20% off-the-job training mean?

 Learning activities that can count towards the 20% include:

-- The teaching of theory (for example, lectures, role playing, simulation exercises, online learning, manufacturer training)
+- teaching of theory (for example, lectures and online learning)

 Activities that cannot be included are: